 The second rule is with how deep you should go when squatting.
 Conventional wisdom states that the deeper you go, the greater the pressure is on your patella (also known as your kneecap.)
 To understand just how deep that is, you first have to know what the range is.
 A quarter squat brings your knee flexion to about 70 degrees.
-A half squat means the knee flexion is 90 degrees.
+A half-squat means the knee flexion is 90 degrees.
 A full squat is 110 degrees of flexion, where your femur (thighbone) is parallel to the floor.

 In 2001 researchers at the University of Southern California measured the joint reaction forces as subjects squatted at 70, 90 and then 110 degrees of flexion.
 What they found is no surprise.
-The deeper the squat, the greater the stress on the knees and joint.
+The deeper the squat, the greater the stress on the knees and joints.
 The interesting part was that the variation in stresses between the three levels was not statistically different.

 They concluded that, "The results of this study do not support the premise that squatting to 110 degrees places greater stress on the patellofemoral joint than squatting to 70 degrees."
-In other words you could move down for a full range of movement (squat to a full 110 degrees of flexion) and your knees wouldn't be any worse off than if you just stopped at 70 degrees.
+In other words, you could move down for a full range of movement (squat to a full 110 degrees of flexion) and your knees wouldn't be any worse off than if you just stopped at 70 degrees.

 The third rule is that a full squat isn't necessarily going to be any harder on your knees than a half squat.

 The simple discovery is about how to load weight before your squat.
-A traditional squat has you loading up weight on your shoulders with a barbell.
-Unfortunately that causes compression of the spine.
+A traditional squat has you loading up the weight on your shoulders with a barbell.
+Unfortunately, that causes compression of the spine.
 The more weight you use, the greater the compression and the more likely it is that you could injure yourself.

-So researchers at VU University in Amsterdam decided to see what would happen if they split the load, putting half in each hand.
+Researchers at VU University in Amsterdam decided to see what would happen if they split the load, putting half in each hand.
 They compared lifting 20-kg loads in front of the body versus two 10-kg loads held beside the body.
 What they found was startling.

-Simply transferring from a single weight and splitting the load they measured an 8-32% reduction in peak compression forces.
+Simply transferring from a single weight and splitting the load, they measured an 8-32% reduction in peak compression forces.
 It was almost as if they had cut the load mass in half.
-Distributing the weight evenly between each half of the body, could dramatically cut down on the problem of spinal compression.
+Distributing the weight evenly between each half of the body could dramatically cut down on the problem of spinal compression.